 It’s not always easy to find great job openings, and a skilled professional job recruiter can help you connect with companies that are hiring someone with your experience and skill set.

 A recruiter can be a valuable partner, both for job seekers and for the companies that hire them.
-By being proactive and seeking out headhunters that work with people in your profession, as well as making sure your LinkedIn and your resume are appealing to recruiters, you can give yourself a leg up in your job search.
+By being proactive and seeking out headhunters that work with people in your profession.
+In addition, making sure your LinkedIn and your resume are appealing to recruiters.
+This can give yourself a leg up in your job search.